 What can we do?

 - Homeschooling or attending schools designed for visual-spatial learners are obviously most appropriate for these children.
 Following the intellectual curiosity of the child with project-based and learner-driven techniques is essential.
 Addressing the varying needs of children through techniques such as Montessori math, (a process-oriented, tactile, and visual way of learning math), technology, and experiential learning methods are also necessary.
 Having a high student-teacher ratio and high teacher retention is key to creating and maintaining important relationships that develop over the years, as many visual-spatial children are also relational learners.

 - For families who are unable to homeschool or attend a private school, understanding how your child thinks and learns, and using this information to parent and communicate with his teacher is going to be important.
-One simple change that can make a huge positive impact for many of these students who need to stay in traditional schooling is finding alternatives to traditional homework and quizzes.
+One simple change that can make a huge positive impact for many of these students is finding alternatives to traditional homework and quizzes.
 (For those lucky enough to have one-on-one tutoring, the same applies and can be ideal.)

 - Additionally, allowing your child to explore and learn outside of school in a way that suits him is going to be important.
 Is he obsessed with YouTube videos about something educational like science experiments, or even Spongebob?
 Embrace it.
 Does he need to download all that he has learned by talking to you, another adult, or a peer who has similar interests?
 Does she want to learn about stop motion animation, but doesn’t want to take a class?
 Does he want to continue with dramatic play, even though his same-aged friends are done with that?
 I’d say go with all of this whenever possible.
 This is your child’s way of learning and integrating knowledge.

 A Success Story.